 Caveat 1.
 Do not misunderstand the Weiss Ratings scale.
 Other rating agencies use a scale from triple A to single C. In that scheme a B grade is “junk” and a C is close to failure.
 In contrast, Weiss Ratings’ B is “good” and C is “fair.”
 Based on a study of the Weiss Ratings by the U.S. Government Accountability Office, an institution is not categorized “vulnerable” unless its grade is D+ or lower.

 Thus, cryptocurrencies do not have to achieve an A grade to merit interest by investors.
-A “B” or even “B-” also qualify as the investment rating equivalent to “buy.”
 At the same time, investors should not be overly alarmed by a “C” rating.
-It is a passing grade; and for investors, implies the equivalent of “no action” – either “hold” if you own the investment or “avoid” if you don’t.
+It is a passing grade.

 Caveat 2.
 No safe cryptocurrencies.
 At this early stage in their evolution, there is no such thing as a “safe” cryptocurrency.
 All investors in the sector must be willing to accept wide price volatility, undefined regulatory risk, frequent market irregularities, and the market impacts of deficiencies in platforms, such as currency exchanges.

 Caveat 3.
-Frequent ratings changes.
+Ratings changes.
 The metrics used to evaluate cryptocurrencies can change more rapidly than those of other investments.
-Therefore, when using Weiss Crypto Ratings, investors should expect frequent upgrades and downgrades.
+Therefore, when using Weiss Crypto Ratings, investors should expect periodic upgrades and downgrades.